Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Study Setup

 \section{Study Setup}

-\parh{DL Compilers.}~This research uses two DL compilers, TVM (version 0.9.0) and Glow (revision \texttt{b91adff10}), which are developed by Amazon and Meta (Facebook), respectively.
-To the best of our knowledge, these two DL compilers represent the best DL compilers with broad application scope and support for various hardware platforms.
-Both DL compilers are studied in the standard setting without any modifications.
-TVM allows users to specify the optimization level, and we study both the lowest optimization level (\texttt{-O0}) and the highest optimization level (\texttt{-O3}).
-Moreover, we also study the effect of the AVX2 switch, which controls whether the generated code uses AVX2 instructions, on the attack surface of BFAs.
-This is because these instructions allow many vectorized calculation optimizations and are widely used in DNNs to accelerate computation; we confirm that TVM emits binaries with different ASM instructions with and without this switch.
-On the other hand, Glow does not allow users to specify the optimization level, and it enables full optimizations by default. \S~\ref{subsec:dnn-compilation} has clarified the high-level workflow of DL compilation.
-TVM and Glow compile DNN models into standalone 64-bit x86 executables that can be directly executed on CPUs.
+\parh{DL Compilers.}~This research uses two DL compilers, TVM (version 0.9.0) and Glow (revision \texttt{b91adff10}), developed by Amazon and Meta (Facebook), respectively.
+To the best of our knowledge, they represent the best DL compilers with a broad application scope and support for various hardware platforms.
+Both DL compilers are studied in the standard setting without any modifications. \S~\ref{subsec:dnn-compilation} has clarified the high-level workflow of DL compilation.

-\parh{DNN Models and Datasets.}~This research uses five representative DNN models.
+\parh{DNN Models and Datasets.}~Overall, we use five representative image classification and generative DNN models for the study.
 We pick \RN, \GN, \DN, and \LN, four popular image classification models, all of which are widely-used with varying model structures and a diverse set of DNN operators.
 Each of them has up to 121 layers with up to 23.5M weights.
 In addition, we also include the quantized versions of these models to evaluate whether their robustness against traditional weights-based BFAs still holds as DNN executables.
 However, we do not compile quantized models with Glow, because Glow has no support for them.
-To explore BFAs on generative models, we focus on generative adversarial networks (GANs) as they are the most popular ones.
+As for generative models, we focus on generative adversarial networks (GANs) as they are the most popular ones.
 We select \DG, which is the backbone of nearly all modern GANs.